roelschr/advent-of-code-with-chatGPT/README.md

 # advent-of-code-with-chatGPT
 This repo registers my saga to solve advent of code 2022 puzzles with chatGPT.

+Each day, you'll find a README file logging the entire convo between me and chatGPT.
+Final (working) solutions will be on python files.
+Our goal is to get as far as possible.
+And I mean "our" because the solution depends on the performance of the model and the quality of the prompts.

+Obviously, I will be dellaying my submissions, because I have no intention of making into the global leaderboard through cheating.

 ## Brain dump

 This section logs some of my thoughts during the convos with chatGPT.